-Student volunteering within the Green Guild is extremely popular with applications for activities including the growing your own food and maintaining the Roof Garden and aquaponics food growing system, Green Fingers, Gleaning, Ecobricks, Clothes Swap Shop, Curriculum Auditors, Green Impact Auditors, Student Switch Off Ambassadors, Sustainability Champions, Guild Schools, Litter Pickers for Hedgehog Friendly Campus and of course the ever-popular beekeeping.
+Student volunteering within the Guild of Students is extremely popular with applications for activities including the growing your own food and maintaining the greenspaces on campus, clothes swap shop, curriculum auditors, Green Impact auditors, Student Switch Off ambassadors, Sustainability Champions, Guild Schools, Litter Pickers for Hedgehog Friendly Campus and of course the ever-popular beekeeping.
+Find out more below!

 - The Guild offers ‘Give it a go’ sessions for beekeeping and gardening if you are interested in trying it out.